JJ-Ho/COSMOSS/README.md

 ---
 ![](https://i.imgur.com/pDJrSvz.jpg)

-All the notes and tutorails are hosted on the HackMD.
+All the notes and tutorials are hosted on the HackMD.
 Learn more [in the documentation](https://hackmd.io/@jjh/COSMOSS).
-This documentation will help you understand the coding structure and theoretical backgroung so you can make the best of COSMOSS.
+This documentation will help you understand the coding structure and theoretical background so you can make the best of COSMOSS.